 Since Booth never built his house in Boston, he stayed at the Parker House hotel the last time he visited the city, on April 5 and 6 of 1865, just ten days before he killed Abraham Lincoln, and was seen practicing shooting his pistol at a nearby shooting gallery on the corner of Chapman and School streets.

 It is not clear if Mary Ann Booth sold the Commonwealth avenue lot after Booth’s death, but in 1876 a large home was built on the lot for dry good merchant Walter Hastings Jr. The building was eventually subdivided into apartments after the 1970s.

-The building is currently up for sale, with an asking price of $11,500,000, according to the Classic Realty web site.
+The building was recently up for sale, with an asking price of $11,500,000, according to the Classic Realty web site.